lucisaldanha/facerecognitionapp/README.md

 ### `Where we are at`

-Added calculateFaceLocation method, still need to be implemented.
-Also we call this function inside the onButtonClickFunction method, as a parameter the response we get from API.

-Next steps: work in FaceLocation function and maybe implement ES6 into onButtonClickFunction function.

 So far: the API is working, we do get a response from API and are able to console.log response.
 Button and Input work.
+Website gives bounding box over the image, on top of the face.
+API works.

 ### `Next steps`